Ctrl-Z Sampling: Scaling Diffusion Sampling with Controlled Random Zigzag Explorations: Introduction

 \section{Introduction}

-Diffusion models have emerged as a powerful class of generative models, achieving state-of-the-art performance across a wide range of generative tasks, including image \cite{ldm, podell2023sdxl}, video \cite{ho2022video, blattmann2023stable}, text \cite{li2022diffusion}, audio \cite{kong2021diffwave}, 3D object \cite{poole2023dreamfusion}, and multimodal content generation \cite{chen2024diffusion}.
-These models operate by gradually transforming Gaussian noise into data samples through an iterative denoising process \cite{sohl2015deep, ddpm, ddim}.
-In addition, modern variants are typically designed to accept conditional inputs, enabling guided generation based on class labels, texts, or other structured signals \cite{controlnet, bansal2023universal}.
+Diffusion models are a powerful class of generative models, achieving state-of-the-art performance across a wide range of generative tasks, including image \cite{ldm, podell2023sdxl}, video \cite{ho2022video, blattmann2023stable}, text \cite{li2022diffusion}, audio \cite{kong2021diffwave, guo2026gotta}, 3D object \cite{poole2023dreamfusion}, along with a growing number of domains \cite{chen2024diffusion, xu2022geodiff, chamberlain2021grand, janner2022diffuser}.
+These models gradually transform Gaussian noise into data samples through an iterative denoising process \cite{sohl2015deep, ddpm, ddim}.
+Modern variants are typically designed to accept conditional inputs, enabling guided generation based on labels, texts, or other structured signals \cite{controlnet, bansal2023universal, wang2025lavin}.

-Despite their impressive generative capabilities, diffusion models often exhibit semantic misalignment and global inconsistency in conditional generation.
-While expected to produce outputs aligned with input conditions, they may converge to local optima that favor local visual plausibility at the expense of semantic relevance or structural coherence.
-This typically occurs when the initial noise poorly aligns with the target, causing the denoising trajectory to drift toward outputs that are visually compelling but semantically irrelevant or globally inconsistent.